Tuxilio/Tuxilio/README.md

 **If your project is on GitHub and you care about freedom, please consider migrating to a free platform.** The more people embrace *actual* freedom, the easier it will become for all of us.

 **I recommend [Codeberg.org](https://codeberg.org)** It runs Forgejo, has a very similar interface, easy migration and is very stable.
 I have had *very* good experience with it.
+See [https://forgejo.org/compare/](https://forgejo.org/compare/) for a comparison to other Git services.

 Before you actually migrate, please make sure to read their documentation first in order to avoid ugly surprises.